nth Root

 Addition and Subtraction

-But you cannot do that kind of thing for additions or subtractions !
+But we cannot do that kind of thing for additions or subtractions!

 Example: Pythagoras' Theorem says